github/docs/content/pages/quickstart.md

    {% note %}

-   **Note** : Depending upon your plan, GitHub Pages may not be available on a **private** repository of yours.
+   **Note** : Depending upon your plan, GitHub Pages may **not** be available on your **private** repositories.
 You should select the visibility of your repository in the above step accordingly.
 For more information, see ["About GitHub's Products"](/get-started/learning-about-github/githubs-products).

    {% endnote %}
 2. Under your repository name, click **{% octicon "gear" aria-label="The gear icon" %} Settings**.